Updated December 2023

 IS THE CYBERSECURITY FIELD GROWING?

 Definitely!
 With more people using digital systems for everything from working and shopping to banking and consulting with their doctors, there’s growing demand for people with the skills to keep sensitive data safe.
-The Government of Canada Job Bank estimates the demand for cybersecurity specialists will be strong in all provinces through 2024.
+The Government of Canada Job Bank estimates the demand for cybersecurity specialists will be moderate to good in most provinces through 2025, with very good prospects in Ontario especially.

 Derek says the field has matured and will continue to generate opportunities.